On the Convex Pfaff-Darboux Theorem of Ekeland and Nirenberg: Classical Pfaff--Darboux theorems

 \subsection{Variants and extensions}

-There are a number of variants and extensions of the classical Pfaff-Darboux Theorem that can all be seen to be equivalent to the above versions by elementary arguments~\cite[Chapter II, \S3]{MR1083148}.
+There are a number of variants and extensions of the classical Pfaff--Darboux theorem that can all be seen to be equivalent to the above versions by elementary arguments~\cite[Chapter II, Section~3]{MR1083148}.
 In this article, two such variants will be important.
 For convenience of reference, they will be stated as propositions.

-\begin{proposition} Suppose that $\omega\in\Omega^1(M)$ satisfies~\eqref{eq: omegaPfaff_k} and~\eqref{eq: omega_nondegenerate}.
-Then for each $x\in M$ and $W\in\Leg_x(\omega)$, there exists a $\omega$-Legendrian submanifold~$L\subset M$ such that $x\in L$ and $W = T_xL$. \end{proposition}
+\begin{Proposition} Suppose that $\omega\in\Omega^1(M)$ satisfies~\eqref{eq: omegaPfaff_k} and~\eqref{eq: omega_nondegenerate}.
+Then for each $m\in M$ and $W\in\Leg_m(\omega)$, there exists a $\omega$-Legendrian submanifold~$L\subset M$ such that $m\in L$ and $W = T_mL$. \end{Proposition}

-\begin{proposition} Suppose that $\omega\in\Omega^1(M)$ satisfies~\eqref{eq: omegaPfaff_k} and~\eqref{eq: omega_nondegenerate} and that $L\subset M$ is an embedded $\omega$-Legendrian submanifold.
-Then each $x\in L$ has an open neighborhood~$U\subset M$ on which there exists an $\omega$-Legendrian foliation~$\cL$ with the property that $L\cap U$ is a leaf of $\cL$. \end{proposition}
+\begin{Proposition} Suppose that $\omega\in\Omega^1(M)$ satisfies~\eqref{eq: omegaPfaff_k} and~\eqref{eq: omega_nondegenerate} and that $L\subset M$ is an embedded $\omega$-Legendrian submanifold.
+Then each $m\in L$ has an open neighborhood~$U\subset M$ on which there exists an $\omega$-Legendrian foliation~$\cL$ with the property that $L\cap U$ is a leaf of $\cL$. \end{Proposition}